Yoreks/coffeeShop/README.md

-# coffeeShop
+# Coffee Shop
-Website focus on a Coffee Shop
+web page about a coffee shop